 - “Liz Truss announces two-year energy bills cap for all Brits - paying £2,500 a year.”
 This was posted by the Mirror’s Twitter account on 8 September 2022 (it was also the headline on the linked article, but that contained some extra context and so we did not include it in the most misleading category).
-As above, the Mirror has not responded to a request for comment.
+The Mirror subsequently deleted the tweet and corrected the article, following contact from Full Fact.

 - “Her "bold" new plans mean that no British household will pay more than £2,500 per year for their energy bills.”
 This was on the ITV News website on 8 September 2022.
 We approached ITV News for comment but did not receive a response.

 - “The new Prime Minister has announced energy bills will be frozen at no more than £2,500 until 2024, making them at least £1,000 cheaper than if they had been exposed to Ofgem's price cap come October.”
 This was in the i on 9 September 2022, but has now been corrected, after contact from Full Fact.

 - “The new Prime Minister Liz Truss announced energy bills will be capped at £2,500 and won’t rise above that.”
 This was in the Daily Express on 9 September 2022, but has since been corrected following contact from Full Fact.